Baten Kaitos: Eternal Wings and the Lost Ocean: Impact and other releases

-While the game was generally well-received critically, it wasn't seen as having sold very well.
+While the game was generally well-received critically, it did not reach commercial expectations.
 Publisher Namco had set a sales-goal of 500,000 copies sold worldwide, and initial sales figures fell well-short of it; it had sold only 80,000 copies in Japan after 2 weeks, and only 161,000 copies in North America after its first month and a half on the market.
 It also sold poorly in comparison to Tales of Symphonia, Namco's other JRPG released along the same time period for the GameCube; which had sold 290,000 copies in Japan, and 285,000 copies in North America.
 Namco's senior executive officer Youichi Haraguchi stated that the company feared that the title has not fit well with the GameCube's userbase at the time.
 Despite this, the game was still considered to have accumulated a "cult following" in the years following its release.

 The game was initially created in hopes of making it a franchise, although after its Japanese release, any future releases were described as "undecided" by Monolith Soft.
 Initially, the only other releases came in the form of two separate novelizations of the game released in Japan; Baten Kaitos: The Destruction of Truth and the Lie of the Promise (Note: Baten Kaitos: Shinjitsu no Hakai to Yakusoku no Uso in Japanese) and Baten Kaitos: Castle of Storms.
 (Note: Baten Kaitos: Arashi no Shiro in Japanese) However, work on a video game followup was eventually green-lit; in September 2005, a direct prequel, Baten Kaitos Origins, was announced.
 It was released late in the GameCube's life-cycle in 2006, garnering a similar critical and commercial reception as the original.